PHASE 1 RC DRILLING PROGRAMME

 The Phase 1 RC drilling programme has successfully identified the presence of wide zones of potentially economic grade oxide mineralization at surface over much of the South Ridge at Rodruin, as well as identifying deep sulphide mineralization, believed to be the hypogene equivalent of the surface oxide mineralization.
 Higher grade zones have been drilled at Aladdin’s Hill, the CBZ and the SPZ, confirming the results of surface sampling programmes and Aton’s interpretation of significantly higher grade structurally controlled zones within the main body of gossanous carbonate-hosted mineralization.

 The presence of significant zones of oxide mineralization at surface is very encouraging as this material is likely to be highly amenable to very low strip ratio open pit mining, and leaching as a probable processing route.
 Furthermore the identification of the primary sulphide equivalent of the oxide mineralization at depth suggests the potential for the development of a large bulk tonnage body of gold-(silver-zinc) mineralization at Rodruin.

-Aton intends to resume drilling at Rodruin early in 2019, with a view to following up on the Phase 1 programme, notably to expand the areas of surface oxide mineralization but also to try to further test the likely potential extent of the sulphide mineralization at depth.
+Aton intends to resume drilling at Rodruin as soon as possible, with a view to following up on the Phase 1 programme, notably to expand the areas of surface oxide mineralization but also to try to further test the likely potential extent of the sulphide mineralization at depth.
 Further drilling, road cut excavation, mapping and surface sampling is required to resolve many of the structural complexities that remain.
 Aton also intends to access the North Ridge with a view to preliminarily drill testing the very high grade mineralization sampled at surface.